Do

 B

-Argentina malaria risk
+Argentina malaria risk only

-rural areas in the north west of the
+in rural areas in the north

-country along the border with Bolivia
+west of the country along the border with Bolivia

 and Paraguay